alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 And that behaviour is normal.
 That’s what I want it to do if called incorrectly.
 Two things to note here about the behaviour: (1) the script has raised a RuntimeError (the default if unspecified); and (2) the error message string “illegal input” that I wrote into the code.

-Rspec has a matcher raise_error that we can use here:
+Rspec has a matcher raise_error that I can use here:

 ~~~ ruby
 it 'should raise an error given badly formatted input' do